cgoliver/rnaglib/docs/source/tuto_custom_task.rst

 - ``splitter``: method for partitioning the dataset into train, validation, and test subsets.
 - ``target_vars``: method for setting and encoding input and target variables.
 - ``evaluate``: method which accepts a model and returns performance metrics.
+- ``metadata``: this is a simple (optional) dictionary that holds useful info about the task (e.g. task type, number of classes, etc.)

 Once the task processing is complete, all task data is dumped into ``root`` which is a path passed to the task init method.